couchbaselabs/docs-ng/content/query-language/language-reference.markdown

             ....
         }

+- `literal-expr` will return any record that matches the literal expression provided in a query.
+For example:

+        SELECT email FROM contacts AS contact WHERE contact.name = 'dave'

+    Will return emails from any contacts where the contact name is 'dave.'
+Sample output appears as follows:

+        {
+          "email": "dave@gmail.com"
+        }

 - `ANY` will return any record with one or more items that meet the condition or expression.
 For example this query will return all contacts who have one or more children over the age of 14:

         SELECT name FROM contacts WHERE ANY child.age > 14 OVER children